morrownr/USB-WiFi/README.md

 The Good:

 - best out-of-kernel driver of the 5 listed here, very solid
+- managed mode is a little slower than some similar adapters but is solid
 - master (AP) mode is outstanding
 - monitor mode is reported to be pretty good, even on 5g
 - power saving works well